Step inside some of the most beautiful and luxurious homes in the capital and get inspired on your next home design project this Winter!

 Add a Splash of Color and Prints

-This elegant apartment on the entire 5th floor of a charming Haussmann building will surely inspire you to get your paint brushes or have you paying a visit to Le Bon Marche online or Liberty in London to get some wallpaper prints that will brighten up any space in your home during a gray winter.
+This elegant apartment in Paris on the entire 5th floor of a charming Haussmann building will surely inspire you to get your paint brushes or have you paying a visit to Le Bon Marche online or Liberty in London to get some wallpaper prints that will brighten up any space in your home during a gray winter.

 Go ahead and liven up your home and don’t be afraid to experiment with colors and wallpaper prints that can range from floral, classic, oriental and tropical, depending on your current taste and preference!
 Not ready to go all the way?
 Try out some adhesive-backed and removable wallpapers in one of your little rooms or bedrooms from Walls Need Love and see your space transform magically right before your very eyes!